aakorGithub/Database-App/README.md

 # Database System
 .
 This repository contains a database system designed using SQL for database management, JavaScript for dynamic functionality, and
-  HTML/CSS for the user interface <br>
+  HTML/CSS for the user interface, Excel spreadsheet pipeline is integrated and serves as a database where query can be fetch and return output on the website<br>
 .
 The system aims to provide a robust and user-friendly interface for managing data efficiently <br>
 .
 This App is built with code integration with Google Appscript and is deployable to the Googla App Store <br>
 .
 This Application is a data storage software,It purpose to collect, update and store data from an Excel Spread to Based on the data